Lengskuy/beach-frontend-new/README.md

 !!!
 BELOW IS THE DEPLOYMENT LINK !!! https://beach-frontend-testing.onrender.com

-Notes:You need to wait around 10-30 seconds for the backend to fetch the data in the background then you will see the beach data appeared
+Notes:Set all the filter to default and you need to wait around 10-30 seconds for the backend to fetch the data in the background then you will see the beach data appeared.